fong31h/SpectraTel-Customer-Churn-Analysis/README.md

 As shown, nearly 500 customers are lost over the average during the first year.
 This is a very high rate that needs to be addressed.

-The second chart shows the estimated revenue loss over the first year.
+The second chart shows the estimated revenue loss over the first year, separated by contract type.

 <img src="/assets/Revenue-loss.png" width="250">

 This chart quantifies even further the cost of sustaining such a high churn rate in the first year.
-Revenue losses exceed $3.5 million from lost customers.
+Revenue losses when added up exceed $3.5 million from lost customers.

 Ulimately, the analysis comes away with two suggestions: